 Your best bet: A homemade chaat masala mix (or as close as you can get)

 The bad news: this chaat masala is so unique there’s no optimal substitution.
 But the good news: As with any spice mix, you can get close with the ingredients you likely have at hand.
 While chaat masala has some unique ingredients like hing (asafoetida) and mango powder (amchoor), most of the other ingredients will be readily available (or easily substituted for) in a well-stocked spice rack.

 The first step: see our homemade chaat masala recipe and pull out as many of the ingredients as you have in your spice rack.

 Second, consider the alternatives for some of the less common ingredients.
 The seed requirements (coriander, cumin, and carom) can be substituted for powders.
-The same is true for the red dried chilies – using a half a teaspoon of cayenne pepper powder (or more depending on your heat tolerance) can work as well.
+The same is true for the red dried chilies – using a quarter teaspoon of cayenne pepper powder (or more, depending on your heat tolerance) can work as well.

 Not a good substitute: Garam masala

 Both seasonings have “masala” in the name, so they should be good substitutes, right?
 Don’t be fooled by their name similarity.
 Chaat masala and garam masala are two very different spice mixes in terms of ingredients and flavor.
 They aren’t good substitutes for one another.
 Stick to replicating the recipe for chaat masala as closely as you can instead.

 - Spicy Seasonings Guide: Discover some fiery flavors from around the world.

 - Spicy Garam Masala: See our version of the popular spice blend, with some extra heat.

 - The Hot Pepper List: We profile over 150 chilies.
 Search them by name, heat level, flavor, and more.